AD Ports Group completes acquisition of majority stakes in Egypt’s Transmar and Transcargo International

 TCI is a terminal operator and stevedoring company that specialises in project cargo handling, heavy lift, breakbulk, industrial breakbulk, general cargo and container handling, as well as warehousing and storage facilities.
 It owns and operates a fleet of modern stevedoring equipment and has a strong focus on terminal operations in Adabiya Port, which is one of the main ports serving the Egyptian Red Sea region.
 TCI is the largest operator and sole container operator in Adabiya Port, holding a significant market share of handling and stevedoring services.

-Together, Transmar and TCI are on track to deliver revenue and EBITDA of around US$137 million and US$ 65 million, respectively, for full-year 2022.
+Together, Transmar and TCI are on track to deliver revenue and EBITDA of around USD 137 million and USD 65 million, respectively, for full-year 2022.
 The El Ahwal family and the executive team will remain in management of the companies and deliver the strategic growth plans under the guidance and support of the Board and in conjunction with AD Ports Group.

 “This acquisition provides us with a controlling position in two regional market leaders and enhances our presence along key trade lanes.
 We see significant opportunity for leveraging the expertise and experience of Transmar and TCI to enhance our commercial offering across the Gulf region and North Africa.”